cpiker/condaCDF/README.md

 *As of 2020-04-06 only Linux and MacOS packages are available.
 The Windows package will be ready soon.*

-Pre-built versiions of pycdf are available from Anaconda.
+Pre-built versions of pycdf are available from Anaconda.
 To install the conda package run the command:
 ```bash
 (base) $ conda install -c dasdevelopers pycdf